veldhub/veld_code__analyse_conllu/README.md

 - count of lemma normalized by token (to put the lemma in relation with token)
 - count of occurrence of each (Universal Dependencies) part of speech tag

-Can be adapted to other use cases and made more flexible, but is primarily used in this chain veld: https://github.com/veldhub/veld_chain__eltec_udpipe_inference
+The code can be adapted to other use cases but is primarily used in this chain veld: https://github.com/veldhub/veld_chain__eltec_udpipe_inference

-## code velds

-- [./veld.yaml](./veld.yaml) : Launches a jupyter notebook providing statistical analysis

 ## requirements